Which city is cheaper, Edinburgh or Istanbul?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Edinburgh and Istanbul during the summer are popular places to visit.
 The city activities and the family-friendly experiences are the main draw to Istanbul this time of year.
-Furthermore, many travelers come to Edinburgh for the music scene and the family-friendly experiences.
+Furthermore, many travelers come to Edinburgh for the city activities, the music scene, and the family-friendly experiences.

 In the summer, Istanbul is much warmer than Edinburgh.
-Typically, the summer temperatures in Istanbul in July are around 24°C (74°F), and Edinburgh is about 14°C (58°F).
+Typically, the summer temperatures in Istanbul in July average around 24°C (74°F), and Edinburgh averages at about 14°C (58°F).

 It's quite sunny in Istanbul.
 In the summer, Istanbul often gets more sunshine than Edinburgh.
 Istanbul gets 333 hours of sunny skies this time of year, while Edinburgh receives 163 hours of full sun.